minimaxir/aitextgen/README.md

 ## Known Issues

 - TPUs cannot be used to train a model: although you _can_ train an aitextgen model on TPUs by setting `n_tpu_cores=8` in an appropriate runtime, and the training loss indeed does decrease, there are a number of miscellaneous blocking problems: see [this GitHub issue](https://github.com/minimaxir/aitextgen/issues/3).
+- TorchScript exporting, although it works with `ai.export()`, behaves oddly when reloaded back into Python, and is therefore not supported (yet).

 ## Maintainer/Creator